 - Potato – one large potato is enough to coat about 3-4 corn dogs.
 Wash, peel, and slice into small cubes, then pat dry before using.
 I recommend coating them in a little corn starch and seasoning right before use.

 - Ramen noodles – I recommend using Asian ramen noodles, which have the curly appearance.
-Their thickness and texture are perfect for coating corn dogs.
 I like to add the packet seasoning into the crushed ramen for extra flavour.
-This is one of my favourite brands of Korean Ramyun noodles called Samyang – warning, it can be quite spicy!

 How to make Korean Corn Dogs